neilalexander/vyatta-cjdns/README.md

 ### Introduction

-This is a cjdns distributable package for Ubiquiti EdgeOS, VyOS and potentially other Vyatta-based systems.
-It supports configuration through the standard configuration editor and should therefore be very straight-forward to deploy.
+The `vyatta-cjdns` package provides cjdns support on supported Ubiquiti EdgeMAX, VyOS and potentially other Vyatta-based routers.
+It is integrated with the command line interface (CLI) allowing cjdns to be configured through the standard configuration system.

-At this time this package is in very early stages of development, but the ultimate aim is to provide binary builds for some commonly-used platforms with pre-built cjdns binaries.

 ### Compatibility